Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Spirit Naga.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/underdark
 - monster/size/large
 - monster/type/monstrosity
-statblock: inline
+aliases: ["Spirit Naga"]
 ---
 # Spirit Naga
 *Source: Monster Manual p.
-234, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Explorer's Guide to Wildemount, Mythic Odysseys of Theros, Journeys through the Radiant Citadel*
+234. Available in the SRD.*

 Spirit nagas live in gloom and spitefulness, constantly plotting vengeance against creatures that have wronged them-or that they believe have wronged them.
 Lairing in dismal caverns and ruins, they devote their time to developing new spells and enslaving the mortals with which they surround themselves.
 A spirit naga likes to charm its foes, drawing them close so that it can sink its poisonous fangs into their flesh.